linkedin/venice/docs/dev_guide/navigating_project.md

   minimal Venice-specific logic, and be mostly just glue code to satisfy the contracts expected by the third-party system.
 Also, these modules are intended to minimize the dependency burden of the other client libraries.
 Those
   include:
+  - `venice-beam`, which implements the Beam Read API, enabling a Beam job to consume the Venice changelog.
   - `venice-pulsar`, which contains an implementation of a Pulsar [Sink](https://pulsar.apache.org/docs/next/io-overview/#sink), in order to feed data from Pulsar topics to Venice.
   - `venice-samza`, which contains an implementation of a Samza [SystemProducer](https://samza.apache.org/learn/documentation/latest/api/javadocs/org/apache/samza/system/SystemProducer.html),